andreidae/SeXY/README.md

 ```
  - To reduce memory and time requirements you can remove all scaffolds <10kb from the reference genomes prior to alignment.
 This can be done easily using reformat.sh from the BBmap toolsuite (Bushnell, 2014), for example:

-`reformat.sh in=file.fasta out=file_10kb.fasta minlength=10000`
+`reformat.sh in=RefGen.fasta out=RefGen_10kb.fasta minlength=10000`

-where file.fasta is your original RefGen and file_10kb.fasta is your RefGen after removing scaffolds <10 kb
+where RefGen.fasta is your original RefGen and RefGen_10kb.fasta is your RefGen after removing scaffolds <10 kb

 - To run reformat.sh you can copy the file to your working directory from BBmap toolsuit GitHub
 https://github.com/BioInfoTools/BBMap/blob/master/sh/reformat.sh